 Cysteine is also important for forming the proper three dimensional structure of all proteins from the action of the disulfide bonds between cysteine groups.
-This is why beta amyloid and neurofibrillary tangles are common features to all of these diseases.
+This is why beta-amyloid and neurofibrillary tangles are common features of all of these diseases.
 They are due to the action of thiol groups not fully exposed, due to low ATP levels, and this causes salt linkage binding wherever cysteine is in that protein.
 Exposed thiol groups surrounded by reverse water micelles (water hydration shells) allows for optimal electron withdrawing to lower the oxidation rates in all reactions in which cysteine is found.

 It all comes down to what happens to the electron.
 This is the only charged particle used in biology that the electromagnetic force has infinite control over.
 In most metal proteins, you will find a transition metal not too far away from cysteine in its molecular configuration to alter its electron cloud of delocalized electrons from the D shell of these metals.
 This is why insulin has a zinc ion surrounded by 4 amino acid residues at its core.
 The interdependency of these three aspects of the thiol group permits the redox regulation of proteins and transition metal binding, transition metal control of redox activity, and ligand control of metal-based enzyme catalysis.